 Shea s 70 with cancer; her husband has had 7 strokes, so she takes 2nd job to pay bills

-Beverly Petersen, who is fighting cancer, has always made seasonal wreaths but now has started selling them to offset her medical bills.
-Photographed at her home in Modesto, Calif., on Saturday, Dec.
-10, 2016.
+To take her mind off the pain and to offset the costs of chemotherapy, 70-year-old Beverly Pedersen of Modesto has turned her love of wreath-making into a small online business.
+Deke [email protected] Beverly Petersen, who is fighting cancer, has always made seasonal wreaths but now has started selling them to offset her medical bills.

 Add your comments below